What Is an Annual Report?

-1. Avoid penalties of late filing: In Texas, an LLC may be dissolved if you fail to file an annual report.
+- Avoid late filing penalties: The State of Texas can dissolve a Texas LLC if it does not file an annual report.
 A registered agent service will notify you when reports are due, and they can also submit the filing for you for an additional fee.

-- 2. You will have flexibility: A registered agent can receive and send documents for your LLC during regular business hours, so that you have to be on the job from 9-5 every week.
+- Gain flexibility: A registered agent service can receive and send documents for your LLC during regular business hours so that you don’t have to be on the job from 9 a.m. to 5 p.m. every week.
 You can also use a registered agent service to form an LLC in other states where you don't already have an established business presence.

-- 3. You will have privacy: Using a registered agent allows you to keep your personal address off of public records, ensuring your personal privacy.
-Additionally, in the unfortunate event that your LLC is sued, the lawsuit will be served to the registered agent address, rather than at your place of business in front of your employees.
+- Maintain privacy: Using a registered agent service allows you to keep your personal address off of public records, ensuring your privacy.
+Additionally, if someone sues your LLC, the lawsuit will be served to the registered agent’s address rather than your place of business.

-Learn more about a registered agent by reading our article, What is a Registered Agent?
+Learn more about getting a Texas registered agent by reading our guide.